High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Analysis framework for the high probability bound

-We now present a high probability bound for the iteration complexity with general sub-exponential noise in the zeroth order oracle.
+We now present a high probability bound for the iteration complexity with general subexponential noise in the zeroth-order oracle.
 The result is very similar to that of Theorem \ref{thm:bounded_noise}.
 The main difference from the bounded noise analysis is that instead of bounding the ``damage" caused on a per-iteration basis, we bound the sum of all such damages over all iterations.
-The fact that the noises are sub-exponential and independent allows us to apply Bernstein's inequality to obtain an upper bound on this sum that holds with high probability.